 She was considered a “rising star” in the company for years and expected to eventually be elevated to chief merchandising officer, according to the decision.

-But at a meeting in January 2010, then-president and CEO of Wal-Mart Canada, David Cheesewright, told Galea he was removing her form her role and that he was considering reassigning her to a subsidiary in another country.
+But at a meeting in January 2010, then-president and CEO of Wal-Mart Canada, David Cheesewright, told Galea he was removing her from her role and that he was considering reassigning her to a subsidiary in another country.

 Emery found that Cheesewright had made the decision to “dismiss or denigrate” Galea to the point that she would resign.
 She was moved to an “ad hoc position that was essentially an international job search,” the decision said.